 Political relations are close and friendly.
 Cooperation between the two countries takes place in the form of individual development cooperation and cultural projects and within the United Nations.
 It is especially trusting and successful in the area of climate policy.

 Economic relations with Grenada are relatively insignificant.
 Grenada’s main exports to Germany are agricultural products (including cocoa and spices, especially nutmeg).
 The only significant source of revenue from Germany is tourism, an industry that recorded growth in the past year.
 There are direct flights between Germany and Grenada.

 The destruction caused by the 2004 Hurricane Ivan (90 percent of the island was devastated, including numerous hotels) can still be felt today.
-It was for this reason, and also on account of the global economic and financial crisis, that the country’s economic development suffered substantial setbacks.
+It was for this reason, that the country’s economic development suffered substantial setbacks.

 In development cooperation, Grenada is the only island state in the Eastern Caribbean engaged in bilateral cooperation with Germany (through the projects Integrated Climate Change Adaptation Strategies in Grenada and Reform of the Electricity Sector to Support Climate Policy in Grenada).
 Through agreements between Germany and the Caribbean Community CARICOM, the two countries are also engaged in joint projects on the promotion of renewable energy and adaptation to climate change (e.g. reafforestation of mangrove forests).
 In addition, Germany provides assistance through micro-projects and sports promotion measures.